The photogrammetry research unit of the Department of Geodesy and Geoinformation, TU Wien is currently looking to recruit a motivated

 PhD student (f/m/d)

 You enjoy working in a scientific environment at the leading edge of research?
-You are interested in understanding and monitoring natural processes?
+You are interested in mapping and modeling underwater topography, vegetation and objects with green lasers mounted on airborne platforms?
 You want to answer scientific questions and find excellent technical solutions, embedded in a team?
 If the answer is yes, then this job is for you!

 Our group comprises about 20 staff members currently working on approximately 15 projects supported by various national and European programs and funding sources.
-The specific project is an international collaboration between TU Wien and TU Dresden aiming at substantially improving the accuracy of photo bathymetry by strict consideration of the dynamic water surface in the photogrammetric data processing pipeline.
+The specific PhD addresses one or more of the following open research questions in topo-bathymetric laser scanning:

-- Writing scientific journal papers, technical documents and project reports
+- Writing scientific journal papers and project reports

-- Master (or equivalent) degree in geodesy, geoinformation sciences, geomatics, informatics, mathematics, physics or similar
+- Master (or equivalent) degree in geodesy, geoinformation sciences, geomatics, hydrography, informatics, mathematics, physics or similar

 - Programming skills (Python, C/C++, …)

-- Experience in point cloud processing and/ or 3D modeling
+- Experience in laser scanning point cloud processing

 - Strong analytical and technical skills and problem solving capability